backdrop-contrib/coffee/README.txt

 :add
 Rapidly add content of a specific content type.

-:help
-View the Coffee module help page.

 -- COFFEE HOOKS --

-You can define your own commands in your module with hook_coffee_command(), see coffee.api.php for further documentation.
+You can define your own commands in your module with hook_coffee_commands(), see coffee.api.php for further documentation.